felleskatalogen/nordic-epi-ig/README.md

 This is the repository of the Nordic ePI Implementation Guide.

+The result of the latest successful build is available on [https://build.fhir.org/ig/felleskatalogen/nordic-epi-ig/](https://build.fhir.org/ig/felleskatalogen/nordic-epi-ig/)

 ## Prerequisites

 The IG Publisher needs the following to be installed: